-Academic standing within the engineering program will be reviewed each semester by the 3+2 Engineering Program Director.
-Admission to the University of Notre Dame requires a minimum G.P.A. of 3.30 after five semesters of college study at King's College.
-Students will be reviewed to monitor academic progress, provide tutoring and mentoring, make students aware of opportunities to study at University of Notre Dame, maintain interest and enthusiasm in their course of study, and to discuss academic alternatives for those who may fail to maintain the required G.P.A. or prescribed course of study.
+Academic standing within the 3+2 engineering program will be reviewed each semester by the 3+2 Engineering Program Director.
+Students will be reviewed to monitor academic progress, provide tutoring and mentoring, maintain interest and enthusiasm in their course of study, and to discuss academic alternatives for those who may fail to maintain the required Grade Point Average or prescribed course of study.